mmbman/Katagiri/genjokoan-notes.md

 ###### 2.5

 > [TC] When the Buddhas are indeed the Buddhas, there is no need to be self-conscious of being Buddhas; nevertheless it is realizing buddhahood — Buddhas go on realizing.
+>
+> [KR] When Buddhas are genuinely Buddhas, there is no need for them to be conscious that they are Buddhas; yet they are realized Buddhas, and they continue to realize Buddhas.

 - [“*Genjōkōan*: Talk 3” at 53:10](1987-06-07-Genjokoan-Talk-3#5310)